terraform-ibm-modules/terraform-ibm-observability-instances/README.md

 * **IBM Cloud Monitoring with SysDig**
   * Monitor the health of services and applications in IBM Cloud.

-:information_source: The module also creates a manager key for each instance, and supports passing COS bucket details to enable archiving for LogDNA and AT.
+:information_source: The module also creates a manager key for each instance, and supports passing COS bucket details to enable archiving for LogDNA and Activity Tracker.

 ## Usage

+To provision Activity Tracker, LogDNA and Sysdig

 ```hcl
 # required ibm provider config